OBK-RCM: Accelerated Orthogonal Block Kaczmarz Algorithm via RCM Reordering and Dynamic Grouping for Sparse Linear Systems: Introduction to existing block methods

-and the absolute value of standardized residuals is also a measure of greed in the mainstream greedy Kaczmarz algorithm.
-So they changed the k-means clustering objects in the RBK(k) algorithm from matrix $A$ to standardized residuals, and obtained the partitioning strategy for matrix $A$.
-They proposed a block Kaczmarz (GREBK(k)) algorithm that combines the k-means algorithm to the block standardized residuals clustering, as shown in Algorithm 3.
+Firstly, in 2022, Jiang et al. proposed a randomized block Kaczmarz (RBK(k)) method by combining the K-mean clustering algorithm with greedy randomization technique \cite{15}, see Algorithm 1 for details.

+Secondly, in 2024, based on the relationship between common residuals and standardized residuals, Zheng et al. \cite{17} proposed the block Kaczmarz algorithm (GREBK(k)) for clustering and chunking of standardized residuals combined with the K-means algorithm, see Algorithm 2 for details.

-In 2024, Zhang et al. \cite{21} proposed a variant of the random Kaczmarz algorithm, the aRBK algorithm, by combining block projection and weight averaging techniques.
+In the same year, Zhang et al. \cite{19} proposed a variant of the random Kaczmarz algorithm, the aRBK algorithm, by combining block projection and weight averaging techniques.
 Their combination can balance convergence speed, convergence range, and computational complexity.
-Please refer to Algorithm 4 for more details.
+See Algorithm 3 for details.